Anna of Russia: Foreign affairs

 During Anna's reign Russia became involved in two major conflicts, the War of the Polish Succession (1733–1735) and another Turkish war.
 In the former, Russia worked with Austria to support Augustus II's son Augustus against the candidacy of Stanisław Leszczyński who was dependent on the French and amiable with Sweden and the Ottomans.
 Russia's involvement with the conflict was quickly over, however, and the Russo-Turkish War (1735–1739) was much more important.

-In 1732 Nader Shah had forced Russia to return the lands in northern mainland Persia that had been taken during Peter the Great's Russo-Persian War; the Treaty of Resht furthermore permitted an alliance against the Ottoman Empire, the common enemy and, in any case, the provinces of Shirvan, Ghilan, and Mazanderan had been a net drain on the imperial treasury for the entirety of their occupation.
-Three years later, in 1735, conforming to the Treaty of Ganja, the remainder of the territories taken more than a decade earlier from Persia in the North Caucasus and South Caucasus were returned as well.
+In 1732, Nader Shah had forced Russia to return the lands in northern Iran that had been taken during Peter the Great's Russo-Persian War; the Treaty of Resht furthermore permitted an alliance against the Ottoman Empire, the common enemy and, in any case, the provinces of Shirvan, Ghilan, and Mazanderan had been a net drain on the imperial treasury for the entirety of their occupation.
+Three years later, in 1735, conforming to the Treaty of Ganja, the remainder of the territories taken more than a decade earlier from Iran in the North Caucasus and South Caucasus were returned as well.

-The war against the Turks took four and a half years, a hundred thousand men, and millions of rubles; its burdens caused great stress on the people of Russia, and it only gained Russia the city of Azov and its environs.
+The war against the Ottoman Empire took four and a half years, a hundred thousand men, and millions of rubles; its burdens caused great stress on the people of the Russian Empire, and it only gained the Russian Empire the city of Azov and its environs.
 Its effects, however, were greater than they first appeared.
 Osterman's policy of southern expansion prevailed over the 1711 Peace of Pruth signed by Peter the Great.
-Münnich had given Russia its first campaign against Turkey that had not ended in crushing disaster and dissipated the illusion of Ottoman invincibility.
-He had further shown that Russia's grenadiers and hussars could defeat twice their number of janissaries and spahis.
-The Tatar hordes of the Crimea had been exterminated and Russia's signal and unexpected successes greatly increased its prestige within Europe.
+Munnich had given the Russian Empire its first campaign against the Ottoman Empire that had not ended in crushing disaster and dissipated the illusion of Ottoman Empire invincibility.
+He had further shown that the Russia Empire's grenadiers and hussars could defeat twice their number of janissaries and spahis.
+The Tatar hordes of the Khanate of Crimea had been exterminated and the Russian Empire's signal and unexpected successes greatly increased its prestige within Europe.
 (Note: The English minister Claudius Rondeau noted soon after that "This court begins to have a great deal to say in the affairs of Europe".)

-The Russians also established a protectorate over the khan of the Kirghiz, sending officers to assist his short-lived conquest of Khiva.
+The Russians also established a protectorate over the khan of the Kirghiz, sending officers to assist his short-lived conquest of the Khanate of Khiva.

-Two Chinese embassies to Anna's court, first at Moscow in 1731, then at St Petersburg the following year, were the only ones China dispatched to Europe through the 18th century.
+Two Qing dynasty embassies to Anna's court, first at Moscow in 1731, then at St Petersburg the following year, were the only ones China dispatched to Europe through the 18th century.
 These embassies were unique also in that they represented the only occasions where officials of the Chinese Empire kowtowed before a foreign ruler.